Love the Way You Lie: Composition

 Acoustic guitar, violin and drums accompany Eminem's verses.
 The lyrics transition from discussing positive aspects of love to describing violent events.
 Eminem raps, "It's the rage that took over, it controls you both, so they say it's best to go your separate ways.
 Guess that they don't know ya, cause today that was yesterday."
 Sady Doyle of The Atlantic interpreted these lyrics as the rapper's confession to having abused Scott, as he "turns the anger and accusations toward himself".
 In the second verse, Eminem accepts the outcome after feeling sorry, admitting, "Yesterday is over, it's a different day."
 His frustration increases and he raps that two personalities can clash and devastate: "maybe that's what happens when a tornado meets a volcano".
 The described love–hate relationship worsens and leads to domestic violence.
-Eminem admits to lying about promises he makes and says late in the song, "If she ever tries to fuckin' leave again, I'ma tie her to the bed and set this house on fire", a reference to Rihanna's lyrics.
+Eminem admits to lying about promises he makes and explains late in the song, "If she ever tries to fuckin' leave again, I'ma tie her to the bed and set this house on fire", a reference to Rihanna's lyrics.
 Ironically, Eminem writes about Chris Brown's 2009 abuse, rapping "Spewing venom in your words when you spit 'em, You push, pull each other's hair, scratch, claw, bit 'em".